diogomonte/diogomonte.github.io/about.md

 I have built my career in a variety of industries in different countries, working in big and small internation teams.

-I enjoy collaborating with development, architecting, creativity and sharing knowledge with others.
+I enjoy collaborating with development & architecting using creativity and sharing knowledge with others.

 - I am a test-driver developer.
 I strongly believe writing unit tests helps on future refactoring.
 - I care about coverage and code review.
 It helps to keep the code quality and spread knowledge between the team members.